Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Introduction

 Ultimately, a user of an application does not care about what share of the resources is allocated to her/him as long as her/his user experience, or \textit{Quality of Experience} (QoE), with the application is positive.
 For that reason, challenges I) and II), i.e., how to \textit{define} and \textit{determine} sensible allocations, are tackled based on the resulting user experience.
 We define the user experience as a per-application utility function of throughput and delay.
 The utility function is derived from user experience models from the literature and selected application Key Performance Indicators (KPIs).
 By jointly optimizing the utility and network resources usage, a fair share in terms of utility can be determined given a set of applications, utility functions, and constrained network resources.
 Challenge III) is the scalable allocation of the calculated application shares.
 We propose centrally-controlled application pacing at the end-hosts combined with per application flow routing.
-Routing per flow can be implemented through Software-Defined Networking (SDN) for all applications in the network.
+Routing is solved implicitly by our problem formulation by selecting paths for application flows which satisfy capacity and delay requirements.
+Routing per flow can then be implemented through Software-Defined Networking (SDN) for all applications in the network.
 The identification of application flows in the network, e.g., source and destination TCP/UDP ports, are provided to the central controller by software agents at the end-hosts.
 Applications can then be subjected to routing and pacing as dictated by the network controller.

 Figure~\ref{fig:introfig} summarizes the general methodology of the proposed solution.
 First, the active applications \fkey{1} in the network are determined by end-host agents and network monitoring.
-Second, the network topology and available resources \fkey{2} are provided by the network controller.
+Second, the network topology and available resources \fkey{2} are known by the network controller.
 Third, a suitable utility function \fkey{3} based on subjective QoE models, application KPIs, and measurements is associated with each application.
 An allocation problem solver \fkey{4} then determines the per-application routing \fkey{5} and application pacing rates \fkey{6} based on a fairness criteria.
 Routing rules are then implemented by the network controller \fkey{7} on the forwarding devices \fkey{8} and pacing rates are enforced at the end-hosts \fkey{9}.